brlouk/AngularJS-1.x-step-by-step/README.md

 * Auto Bootstrap — The ngApp directive designates the root element of the application.
 * Init Scope — The ngInit directive allows you to evaluate an expression in the current scope.
-* Markup — The double curly brace notation {{ }} to bind expressions to elements is built-in Angular markup.
+* Markup — The double curly brace notation {{ }} to bind expressions to html elements.
 * Filter Number — using {{ | }} notation to format data for display

 #### Get Started